-Dr. Iwasaki is also a professor of immunobiology and of cellular, molecular, and developmental biology at Yale University.
+Dr. Iwasaki is also a Waldemar Von Zedtwitz Professor of Immunobiology, and of Molecular Cellular, and Developmental Biology at Yale University.

 An immunology class at the University of Toronto changed Akiko Iwasaki's life.
 She had traveled to Canada after high school in her native Japan with hopes of becoming a mathematician or a physicist like her father.